- Education and Science»

-CONQUEST - 7: EUSTACE'S ATTACK ON DOVER and other tales - English Rebellions Anger William
+CONQUEST - 7: EUSTACE'S ATTACK ON DOVER & OTHER TALES - English Rebellions Anger William

-Eustace was asked by the men of Kent to help them take Dover's castle whilst Earl Odo and Hugh de Montfort were away north of the Thames
+Despite the fracas in 1051, Eustace was asked by the men of Kent to help them take Dover's castle whilst Earl Odo and Hugh de Montfort were away

 The Normans were here to stay, although not all that went before was discarded.
 Only the size of earldoms changed